What Are Source of Funds (SOF) and Source of Wealth (SOW) in AML Compliance?

 In this article, we’ll take a closer look at what SOF and SOW are, why they matter, and the circumstances in which they are required.

-What is Source of Funds (SOF)?
+What Is Source of Funds (SOF) in Anti-Money Laundering (AML)?

 Source of Funds (SOF) is the origin of the money involved in a transaction.
 It is the specific activity or event that generates the money a customer uses to conduct a transaction.
 Understanding the SOF enables financial institutions and other regulated entities to ensure that the funds do not result from illegal activity.